-Dexia funds the wind-down of existing assets through state-guaranteed debt and secured funding and no longer rely on central bank funding.
-The guarantee is provided by the governments of Belgium, France and Luxembourg in the proportions of 51.4%, 45.6% and 3%, respectively.
+Dexia funds the wind-down of its assets through state-guaranteed debt and secured funding and no longer relies on central bank funding.
+The guarantee is currently provided by the governments of Belgium, France and Luxembourg in the proportions of 51.4%, 45.6% and 3%, respectively.
 The scheme has a ceiling of €85 billion and allows it to tap the bond market until 31 December 2021.
 This provides the bank with reasonable room to absorb potential strain that may result from an increase in collateral posting needs on hedging derivatives or higher haircuts imposed in repo transactions.
 Individual issuances under the scheme have a maximum duration of 10 years.

-The guarantee fee currently stands at an affordable 5 basis points, which limits the bank's average funding cost.
-As of year-end 2019, the outstanding balance of guaranteed debt amounted to $\leq 60.5$ billion, down from $\leq 66$ billion as of December 2018 as a result of reduced funding needs due to asset deleveraging.
-Guaranteed debt currently represents around 82% of Dexia Group's funding sources.
-The need to draw on the guarantee is likely to remain below the programme's ceiling, based on the group's liquidity forecast.
+The guarantee fee currently stands at an affordable 5 bps, which limits the bank's average funding cost.
+As of June 2020, the outstanding balance of guaranteed debt amounted to \leq 59 billion, down from \leq 61 billion as of December 2019.
+Guaranteed debt currently represents around 83% of Dexia group's funding sources.

-In September 2019, Dexia announced that the EC approved the prolongation of the guarantee by ten years from 1 January 2022 onwards.
+In September 2019, Dexia announced that the EC approved the prolongation of the guarantee by 10 years from 1 January 2022 onwards.
 The continuation of the guarantee is critical to securing Dexia's access to the capital markets and its orderly run-off (see issuer comment Dexia Credit Local: Extension of state guarantee will preserve Dexia's access to funding during its run-off).

-Depending on market conditions and investors' appetite for government-guaranteed bonds (GGBs), Dexia Group's access to the market could nevertheless prove more difficult than expected, which would compel it to rely on alternative measures, including resorting to the emergency liquidity assistance, resulting in higher funding costs.
-The most recent update of the business plan reflects surplus liquidity over the life of the plan, without recourse to the emergency liquidity assistance.
-The state-guaranteed debt issued by Dexia Group qualifies as a level 1 asset in the calculation of the liquidity coverage ratio, which supports financial institutions' appetite for GGBs and helps keep the average cost of state-guaranteed debt low.
-This mitigates the fact that Dexia Group is still operating with relatively high funding gaps.
+Depending on market conditions and investors' appetite for government-guaranteed bonds (GGBs), Dexia group's access to the market could nevertheless prove more difficult than expected, which would compel it to rely on alternative measures, including resorting to the emergency liquidity assistance from the central banks, resulting in higher funding costs.
+The most recent update of the business plan reflects surplus liquidity over the life of the plan, without recourse to the emergency liquidity assistance6.
+The state-guaranteed debt issued by Dexia group qualifies as a level 1 asset in the calculation of the liquidity coverage ratio, which supports financial institutions' appetite for GGBs and helps keep the average cost of state-guaranteed debt low.
+This mitigates the fact that Dexia group is still operating with relatively high funding gaps.

-Besides guaranteed debt, Dexia Group is still using secured funding as a cost-effective way to finance its assets, including transactions based on assets not eligible for central bank refinancing.
-Total secured funding amounted to around €11 billion as of year-end 2019, down from €35 billion as of year-end 2018.
-The decrease reflects asset disposals and the sale of DKD of which covered bonds amounted to €13.6 billion.
+Besides guaranteed debt, Dexia group is still using secured funding as a cost-effective way to finance its assets, including transactions based on assets not eligible for central bank refinancing.
+Total secured funding amounted to around €10 billion in H1 2020, which is stable compared with that as of year-end 2019.

-Dexia Group has discontinued its recourse to ECB funding since year-end 2017.
-This is in line with the wind-down plan, which foresaw a progressive replacement of central bank funding by new GGB issuances.
-The ECB's July 2017 announcement that access to the Eurosystem monetary operations by banks in wind-down would be terminated from 31 December 2021 (outside recourse to emergency liquidity assistance) will therefore have little implication for Dexia Group's orderly wind-down process.
+In line with the wind-down plan, which foresaw a progressive replacement of central bank funding by new state-guaranteed issuances, Dexia group has discontinued its recourse to ECB funding since year-end 2017.
+The termination from 31 December 2021 of the access to the Eurosystem monetary operations by banks in wind-down I (outside recourse to emergency liquidity assistance) will therefore have little implication for Dexia group's orderly wind-down process.
+Dexia group did not participate in the TLTRO III launched by the ECB following the coronavirus outbreak.

-As of year-end 2019, the bank's liquidity coverage ratio was 238% and Dexia Group's liquidity reserve amounted to $\leq$ 19.4 billion, of which $\leq$ 9.8 billion were deposits with central banks ( $\leq$ 16.4 billion as of the end of December 2018, of which $\leq$ 10.5 billion were with central banks).
+As of the end of June 2020, the group's liquidity coverage ratio was 213% (versus 238% as of year-end 2019), and its liquidity reserve amounted to \in 18 billion, of which \in 7 billion were deposits with central banks (\in 19.4 billion as of the end of December 2019, of which \in 9.8 billion were with central banks).